Code of Ethics

 Withholding Information

-Any decision to withhold information or the names of sources must come from a publication’s Editor-in-Chief.
+Any decision to withhold information or the names of sources must come from a publication’s Editor-in- Chief or Station Manager.

 WLUSP as News